RickAnderson-hub/wheelofortune/README.md

 State is stored in localStorage under key wof.state (labels and rotation).
 Use wheelAPI.clearState() to clear it.

 ## Notes
-- Spin is disabled while animating or when there are no labels.
+- Spin is disabled while animating or when there are fewer than 2 labels.
 - Labels are sanitized to non-empty strings; up to 64 entries.